Anokhelal Mishra: Early life

 Anokhelal was born in a very poor family of Kashi (Banaras), now known as Varanasi (State – Uttar Pradesh).
 Anokhelal learnt tabla under Bhairow Prasad Mishra (Bhairow is also spelled as Bhairav or Bhairon).
-Bhairow prasad Mishra detected his talent and enrolled him as a student of the Tabla in the Banaras Gharana of Ram Sahaiji at the age of 5 or 6 years.
-Anokhelal Learnt Tabla for about 15 years from Bhairow Prasad Mishra.
+Bhairow Prasad Mishra detected his talent and enrolled him as a student of the tabla in the Banaras Gharana of Ram Sahaiji at the age of 5 or 6 years.
 Bhairow Prasad Mishra was disciple of Bhagat-ji.
 Bhagat-ji was disciple of Ram Sahai, the founder of The Banaras-Bāj (aka Banaras Gharana).
-According to The Banaras Bāj-The Tablā Tradition of a North Indian City by David Roach, Anokhelal was the most famous disciple of Bhairav Prasad Mishra among Maulvi Ram Mishra, Mahavir Bhatt, Mahadev Prasad Mishra, Anokhelal Mishra, and Nageshvar Prasad.
+According to The Banaras Bāj-The Tablā Tradition of a North Indian City by David Roach.
+Anokhelal learnt tabla for about 15 years from Bhairow Prasad Mishra.
+Anokhelal was the most famous disciple of Bhairav Prasad Mishra among Maulvi Ram Mishra, Mahavir Bhatt, Mahadev Prasad Mishra, Anokhelal Mishra, and Nageshvar Prasad.

 He lost his parents as teenager.
 After that he was brought up by his grandmother.
 As a child, Anokhelal had to suffer poverty and deprivation.